DanBo-DA/bacteria-colony-counter/README.md

 The repository provides a helper script at `scripts/bump_version.py` to keep the API and frontend versions in sync.
-Running the script increments the version in `frontend/package.json`, updates the `version` argument of the `FastAPI()` instances in `backend/main.py` and `backend/mainCS.py`, and commits the changes with the message `Bump version`.
+Running the script increments the version in `frontend/package.json`, updates the `version` argument of the `FastAPI()` instance in `backend/main.py`, and commits the changes with the message `Bump version`.

 Run it manually whenever you need to bump the version: